slatedocs/slate/source/includes/_pub_sub.md

 ## Channel Data

 The possible contents of `data` in the notification for each channel is listed here:
+The time that the change occured is held in the `timestamp` that is sent with the request.
 ### product-status

 key | value type | options